0xchase/HACS408E/content/labs/week-07/lab-2/index.md

 >
 > - Don't worry if the Windows API functions don't make a lot of sense.
 We don't
 >   expect you to become windows experts overnight.
-> - Debugging symbols for windows are stored in `.pdb` files.
-Ghidra should pick
->   this up automatically if it stored in the same directory as the executable
->   file.

 ## Solutions